justinnoor/pfhowto/README.md

 *Spoofing* is the practices of using a fake IP address to disguise a real address, typically for malicious purposes.
 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) knows when certain IP addresses are traveling in directions that are impossible.
 It has a built-in *antispoofing* mechanism that deals with these packets quickly.

-Add *antispoofing*:
+Add antispoofing:
 ```
 antispoof quick for $ext_if
 ```

 We also introduced the `quick` keyword, which executes a rule without doing any further processing of the remainder of the ruleset.
-This is desirable for handling false IP addresses because we want to drop those packets immediately, and have no reason to process the entire ruleset.
+This is desirable for handling false IP addresses because we want to drop those packets immediately, and have no reason to process the rest of the ruleset.

 ### Blocking non-routable IP addresses

-Previously we created the `table <rfc6890>`, but have not created any rules against it.
+Previously we created the `table <rfc6890>`, but did not create any rules against it.

 Create rules against `table <rfc6890>`:
 ```